 Hi there!
 My name is Amir and I'm the CEO/Co-Founder of Swoop.
-I’m 31 years old and from El Segundo, California.
+I’m from El Segundo, California.
 If you haven’t heard of it, it’s a small town located in Los Angeles and also where A Tribe Called Quest left their wallet.

 Our headquarters currently reside in Playa Vista alongside tech hubs like YouTube and Google.
 On one side of the coin Swoop is a group transportation marketplace with vehicles for any adventure.
 On the other, Swoop is developing tech to create a platform for transportation companies of all sizes to communicate with each other more efficiently.

 One key function will allow vehicle operators to simply hand off trips when they don’t have availability and still earn a percentage of the profit, all while using Swoop’s user friendly software.

 What's Swoops backstory and how did you come up with the idea?